TidyDaily/tbnb-test/README.md

-# TurnoverBnB - Fullstack
+# TurnoverBnB - Fullstack/Mobile
-### The project is a stock management system.
+### The project is a stock trading information app.

 <b>The system should have these functionalities:</b>

-* Create a product
+* Create a new stock symbol
-* Delete a product
+* Delete a stock symbol
-* Update the product data
+* Update the stock price for a given day
-* Show product data
-* History of product quantity (show the product quantity by time)
+* Display a chart of any combination of chosen stock prices in the most recent 30 days
-* Bulk update feature (Update/create more than one product at the same time)
+* Bulk update feature (enter multiple stock prices for a given day)

-## The product model must contain at least these attributes:
-* Name
-* Unique identifier
-* Price
-* Quantity
-* image

 ## How to submit:
 Send an email to assaf@turnoverbnb.com with the link of your repository